Greeks in Malta: Napoleonic era

 Beginning in the 1760s, Hospitaller Malta became interesting to the Russian Empire, which increased its presence in the Mediterranean and even attempted to impose its rule.
 A Greek-Russian envoy, Antonio Psaro, negotiated an understanding between the Order and the Russians, integrating Malta with the "Greek Plan" before 1789.
 Such maneuvers enhanced the rift between the Hospitallers and the French Republic.
 In June 1798, a French occupation of Malta ended Hospitaller rule.
 Maltese Greeks were reportedly enthusiastic about this development, believing it a prelude to the liberation of Greece.

 On Napoleon's orders, the 2,000 slaves still present in Malta were all manumitted.
-In his proclamations, he thanked the Greeks for their loyalty, and banned Latin-Rite priests from ever officiating in "Greek Churches".
+In his proclamations, he thanked the Greeks for their loyalty, and banned Latin priests from ever officiating in "Greek Churches".
 However, an explicit order was given to execute Greeks who maintained relations with the Russian Empire.
 While the French engaged the Ottomans in battle, an attempt to revive the Hospitallers as an Orthodox-and-Catholic order was made by Paul I of Russia (see Russian tradition of the Knights Hospitaller).
 Participating in this reconciliation, Jean-Baptiste Antoine de Flachslanden proposed to create a Hospitallers' Langue for Greek expatriates.
 However, his project also called for moving the Order's headquarters to Austrian Dalmatia.

 500 Greeks and some "disloyal Maltese" still assisted the beleaguered French Revolutionary Army during the uprising of September 1798.
 There followed an occupation by the United Kingdom of Great Britain and Ireland, which imposed a Malta Protectorate (nominally under the Kingdom of Naples).
 During this time, Ottoman Greeks were among the soldiers of fortune taken to serve at Fort Ricasoli; they were then participants in the Froberg mutiny of April 1807.
 The revolt was violently suppressed, but not before attempts at mediation involving local Greek priests.